Nutritional therapists provide personalised nutrition, dietary and lifestyle recommendations to help enhance an individual's health and wellbeing

 - keep confidential and comprehensive notes and records for each client

-As most nutritional therapists are self-employed, you'll also carry out administrative tasks related to running a business.
+- carry out administrative tasks related to running a business if you're self-employed.

 - Most nutritional therapists are self-employed so your income will depend on factors such as the price you charge per hour, the number of hours you work, the number of patients you attract and your running costs and overheads.

-- You're likely to charge between £40 and £160 for first consultations and then £30 to £100 per follow-up consultation.
-You may offer a range of consultation packages with varying prices.
+- You're likely to charge between £120 and £200 for first consultations and then £40 to £180 per follow-up consultation.
+You may offer a range of consultation packages or programmes with varying prices.

 - Fees charged will vary depending on a range of factors, including the length of the consultation (with initial consultations typically lasting longer) and your location.
 If you're based in London, for example, your earnings will be higher than nutritional therapists elsewhere.